chutsu/papers/papers/notes/slam/slam.md

   global map: The world is represented as a number o keyframes connected by pose-pose constraints, which can be optimized using a generic graph optimization framework like g2o.

+## Keyframes
+Keyframes are fundamental data structures in SLAM whose fundamental goal is to provide a primary reference for tracking and triangulation.
+Each keyframe stores

+- 2D image points with corresponding 3D object points
+- Feature descriptors (feature-based SLAM) or depth map (direct-SLAM) extracted from keyframe image
+- Estimated world camera pose